-Briefings of the State party prior to the session
+3. Briefings of the State party prior to the session

-56. OHCHR provides collective and/or individual briefings to representatives of States parties whose reports are due to be considered by one of the treaty bodies, generally four weeks in advance of the relevant session.
+57. OHCHR provides collective and/or individual briefings to representatives of States parties whose reports are due to be considered by one of the treaty bodies, generally four weeks in advance of the relevant session.
 These briefings provide an opportunity for States parties to familiarize themselves with the various procedures and approaches of each committee with regard to the consideration of reports.
-The secretariat also maintains b The numbers vary, depending on whether the Committee concerned has been granted extra meeting time.
+The secretariat also maintains ongoing contact with delegations both in Geneva and New York and in the country concerned on matters relating to sessions.